- Buried Alive With the Will to Survive – From Devastation to Inspiration

 - Torrillo NYC Firefighter recalls Horror of 9/11

-Joe Torrillo, FDNY Lt: Buried alive twice on September 11, 2001, this smart, funny, and now retired FDNY Lieutenant shares his amazing stories and strong messages that attendees will never forget.
-Joe was buried alive with a fractured skull, and broken ribs…
+Joe Torrillo, FDNY Lt: Buried alive twice on September 11, 2001, this intelligent, funny, and now retired FDNY Lieutenant shares his incredible stories and strong messages that attendees will never forget.
+Joe was buried alive with a fractured skull and broken ribs…

 Joe’s both inspiring and high in content.
-His memorable programs are an excellent fit for any type of organization.
+His memorable programs are an excellent fit for any organization.

 Joe’s speaking engagements end with a standing ovation, followed by a long line of attendees excited to meet him and shake his hand.

 He was miraculously found alive by rescue workers with multiple fractures, a massive brain injury, and barely breathing.
 The light of day was something he always took for granted.
-Within ten minutes of being rescued, Joe was buried again under the debris of the second collapse …the North Tower.
+But, unfortunately, within ten minutes of being rescued, Joe was buried again under the debris of the second collapse …the North Tower.

-Joe now travels the world sharing his amazing and inspirational story of survival.
-A real and regular person, he shares his lessons of managing fear under the most horrible situations.
+Joe now travels the world sharing his remarkable and inspirational story of survival.
+A natural and regular person, he shares his lessons of managing fear under the most horrible situations.

 The lessons Joe learned on and after September 11, 2001, inspire attendees to thrive through change under any circumstance and to accept and handle unexpected stress and adversities – redirecting them with positive empowerment toward reaching their goals and dreams.
 Attitude and perseverance are everything.

-•“Happiness is the paying the price of building character and a good reputation.”
+• “Happiness is paying the price of building character and a good reputation.”